"I am going to assume that it is."

 The correct way to speak Spanish is to say the words in the right sequence, lo es.

 - Es lo. ❌

 Incorrect Spanish because the word sequence creates an incorrect sentence.
 On the other hand, if you have something entirely different that you want to say in Spanish instead of lo es, then it would be possible for you to combine some additional Spanish words with these same two Spanish words spoken in the sequence, es lo, as long as you were careful not to finish the Spanish sentence with the word, lo.

 The "Lo" here is really necessary, otherwise the Spanish sounds wrong.
 Here is an explanation from the web to illustrate this.
 Using Lo With Ser and Estar It is common when answering questions to use lo before the verbs for "to be" to refer to a preceding noun or adjective.
 When used in this way, lo has neither number nor gender. —¿Es nueva tu computadora?. —No lo es. ("Is your computer new?"
 "It isn't.") —¿Estaban felices? —Sí, lo estaban. ("Were they happy?"
 "Yes, they were.")

-I should think it would be - eso lo es.
-In this sentence, I believe the phrase que lo es means "that it is it."
+I should think it would be - eso lo es, unless you were leaving "it" as implied.
+In this sentence, the phrase que lo es means "that it is (it)."
 The last "it" is implied in English, but is represented by lo in the Spanish.
 Also, the "that" is really a conjunction and is part of the "assume that" phrase.